10000TB/10000TB.github.io/_posts/2018-01-22-blog-series-python-built-in-function-reduce-as-a-json-walker.md

 Cons:

-* It is not straightforward for people to grasp what it is at first hand when they are familiar with functions as such.
+* It is not straightforward for people to grasp what it is at first hand when they are not familiar with functions as such.
 * In fact, I think that using the json data as `initializer` is a misuse.
 Simply pre-appending the json into the list would greatly reduce the understanding gap here.

 Feel free to comment below. - Lets discuss !